ahitrin/SiebenApp/README.md

 ![step10](docs/example10.png)

 Here we see that two closed goals still exists in a graph, but now they are marked green.
 And subgoal 4 is marked with bold border because no other open goal blocks it.
+Goal enumeration also changes back to the order you've created goals in.

-Now just freely play around using following buttons:
+Now just play around freely using following buttons:

  * `1`..`0` (according to the keyboard layout) for _selecting_ goals (when you have more than 10 goals, each selection needs 2 key presses);
  * `a` for _adding_ new subgoals;
- * `d` for _removing_ them (please note that removing is **undoable**, and may remove all subgoals of the current one);;
+ * `d` for _removing_ them (please note that removing is **undoable**, and may remove all subgoals of the current one);
  * `c` for _closing_ current goal, and also for re-open closed one;
  * `r` for _renaming_
  * `Space` for _holding_ (remembering) current selection;